-The climate crisis is no longer an abstract concept□it has become the defining reality of our time.
-Every day, communities around the world experience its devastating effects.
-The sixth assessment report of the Intergovernmental Panel on Climate Change (IPCC) leaves no room for doubtrour planet is warming at an alarming rate, with consequences that threaten not only our natural environment but also our cultural heritage and ways of life.
+The climate crisis is no longer an abstract concept; it has become the defining reality of our time.
+Every day, communities around the world are feeling its devastating effects.
+The sixth assessment report of the Intergovernmental Panel on Climate Change (IPCC) leaves no room for doubt: our planet is warming at an alarming rate, with consequences that threaten not only our natural environment but also our cultural heritage and ways of life.

-The role of cultural heritage in addressing the climate crisis is both a deeply personal conviction and professional imperative for me.
-While heritage faces undeniable risks - from rising sea levels and wildfires to prolonged droughts - it also holds invaluable solutions.
-Centuries of human knowledge and lived experience are embedded in our heritage, offering guidance and resilience in the face of these unprecedented challenges.
-I believe that our heritage, both tangible and intangible, provides unique insights that are essential for shaping more effective and sustainable responses to climate change.
+For me, the role of cultural heritage in this crisis is both deeply personal and professionally urgent.
+While heritage faces undeniable risks from rising sea levels, wildfires, and droughts, it also holds within it solutions-centuries of human knowledge and experience that can guide us through this unprecedented time.
+I believe that our heritage, both tangible and intangible, offers unique insights that are critical to shaping more effective and sustainable responses to climate change.

-This vision was the driving force behind the creation of Net ZeronHeritage for Climate Action project, initiated by ICCROM with the invaluable support of the Swedish Postcode Foundation.
-Developed within the framework of our First Aid and Resilience for Cultural Heritage in Times of Crisis (FAR) programme, this initiative has been a remarkable journey.
-It has brought together scientific research with Indigenous and local knowledge to develop practical tools for assessing and managing the risks posed to heritage by climate change.
+This belief was the driving force behind the creation of the Net Zero: Heritage for Climate Action project, initiated by ICCROM with the invaluable support of the Swedish Postcode Foundation.
+The project, developed within the framework of our First Aid and Resilience for Cultural Heritage in Times of Crisis (FAR) programme, has been a remarkable journey.
+It has allowed us to bring together scientific research with indigenous and local knowledge, for developing practical tools to assess and manage the risks posed to heritage by climate change.
 I am particularly proud of how this project has demonstrated the power of combining tradition with modern science to create inclusive, community-based solutions.
-The Net ZeronHeritage for Climate Action conference in 2023 was a pivotal milestone, bringing together participants from over 120 countries.

-Listening to the diverse voices at the conference was a powerful reminder of the resilience and strength that cultural heritage offers in times of crisis.
-The outcomes presented in this report emphasize the critical need to scale up heritage-based approaches as an integral part of global strategies for climate adaptation and disaster risk reduction.

-"I firmly believe that by integrating culture into these efforts, we can build a future that is not only resilient but also deeply rooted in the wisdom of our shared past.
+The Net Zero: Heritage for Climate Action conference in 2023 was a pivotal moment, bringing together participants from over 120 countries.
+As I listened to the diverse voices in those discussions, I was reminded of the resilience and strength that cultural heritage provides in times of crisis.
+The outcomes of the conference, presented in this report, emphasize the need to scale up heritage-based approaches as part of global climate and disaster risk reduction strategies.
+I firmly believe that by integrating culture into these efforts, we can build a future that is not only resilient but also rooted in the wisdom of the past.

-This report is more than a summary of discussions - it is a call to action.
-I hope the insights shared here will inspire scientists, policymakers, cultural practitioners, and communities to collaborate in finding solutions that can safeguard our heritage and, in doing so, protect our future".
+This report is not just a summary of discussions; it is a call to action.
+I hope the insights shared here will inspire all of us-scientists, policymakers, cultural practitioners, and communities-to collaborate in finding solutions that protect our heritage and, in doing so, protect our future.